 Visual inspections were conducted as necessary either to confirm information reviewed or to identify additional potential problems.
-Because of the extensive investigations and assessments conducted to date, limited visual inspections for the McKinney Group B Parcels EBS were conducted to confirm the previous observations.
-The McKinney Group B Parcels were routinely inspected during previous investigations, such as investigations at IRP sites adjacent to the McKinney Group B Parcels.
+Because of the extensive investigations and assessments conducted to date, limited visual inspections for the McKinney Group C Parcels were conducted during the EBS process to confirm the previous observations.
+The McKinney Group C Parcels were routinely inspected during previous investigations, such as investigations at IRP sites within or adjacent to the McKinney Group C Parcels.
 Additionally, specific inspections have been conducted previously by other contractors in support of building surveys for asbestos and lead-based paint.
 The results of the visual inspections are noted in appropriate portions of Section 4.0.